 Pressure-assisted toilets rely on the same gravity but assist the force of gravity with additional pressure.
 A small tank within the main tank supplies added pressure.
 This is achieved as water displaces air within a sealed cylindrical tank inside the larger ceramic tank.
 This cylinder is metal or plastic and helps to generate a larger force through air inside the cylinder.
 Flushing these toilets produces a loud whooshing sound characteristic of the air pressure being forced through the tank.
 These toilets hold more water and require a minimum water pressure of about 25 PSI to operate most effectively and are becoming more popular as efficient toilets that can use less water and flush more efficiently.

 A low-flow pressure-assisted toilet seems to be a bit trickier to install in homes.
 Most homes built since the early 2000s have no problem accommodating this type of toilet.
 Homes older than a couple decades may need to have a few plumbing adjustments in order for these low-flow pressure-assisted toilets to function properly.
 It may be worth the investment however, because many low-flow toilets with a pressure-assisted function can last up to 30 years!
 This also means that over the course of that time a homeowner can save up to $3.5k on water bills alone!

 Advantages and Disadvantages

 Gravity-assisted toilets have been around longer than pressure-assisted so you may see them more frequently in your everyday life.
-However, pressure-assisted are becoming more popular and if you’re considering opening a new business, it’s important that you know the advantages.
+However, pressure-assisted activities are becoming more popular and if you’re considering opening a new business, it’s important that you know the advantages.